-Join our interactive course on HCV management in primary care!
-This course aims to empower participants with the skills and confidence to diagnose, assess, manage, and treat hepatitis C (HCV) in primary care.
+Increasing HCV treatment in primary care is crucial to achieving HCV elimination in Australia by 2030.
+This course aims to empower general practitioners, nurse practitioners and other prescribing practitioners with the skills and confidence to diagnose, assess, manage, and treat HCV in primary care.

 Learning Outcomes: